WaterBender231/wef-nexus-online-course/foodsecurity/42Challenges.md

 Oxfam Australia, 2012

-This slide emphasises the problem of food waste.
+This section emphasises the problem of food waste.
 Next to large scale crop failure and destruction of harvest on the field contributing to the yield gap, post-harvest losses are often very significant!
 It is estimated that worldwide approximately 1/3 of global food production is wasted.
 In developing countries this is often due to a lack of storage, transport and refrigeration.
 In industrial countries it is often because retailers and consumers are actually throwing away food.

 ### **4.2.9 Global impacts: COVID-19 outbreak**